Diego Gama (Mexican footballer)

-Diego Alberto Gama García (born 14 January 1996) is a Mexican professional footballer who plays as a forward for Cafetaleros de Chiapas.
+Diego Alberto Gama García (born 14 January 1996) is a Mexican professional footballer who plays as a forward for Tlaxcala.

 Club career

 Toluca

 Diego began his football career at his hometown team Toluca in 2010.
 He progressed through the ranks having successful seasons with the affiliate teams until he was called up to the senior team in 2014.
 He made his first appearance with the first team August 6, 2014 in a Cup match against Mérida coming in as a substitute for Carlos Esquivel at half time, the match ended in a 1–1 draw, with Gama disputing 45' minutes of the game.
 Four days later he made his league debut with Toluca on August 10, 2014, under coach José Cardozo against Leones Negros coming in as a substitute for Lucas Lobos in the 74' minute of the game, the match ended in a 0–0 draw, with Gama participating in 16 minutes of the game.